akashsdoshi96/ota-gan-mimo-ce/README.md

 Link to arXiv Preprint: https://arxiv.org/pdf/2205.12445.

-Link to IEEE Xplore: https://ieeexplore.ieee.org/document/9953094
+Published in IEEE Journal of Sel.
+Areas in Info Theory.
+Early Access available at: https://ieeexplore.ieee.org/document/9953094

 Code, results and data is structured with reference to the paper as given below: